 Upon reopening, the number of students in each classroom will be reduced to adhere to CDC guidance regarding proper social distancing.
-Class size will reflect the need to ensure that students' desks/seats are positioned no less than six feet apart.
+Classes will be in a cohort model and their size will reflect the need to ensure that students' desks/seats are positioned no less than three feet apart (Updated 4/23/21).

 The district has identified four of its largest spaces in the two schools to accommodate elementary school classes at full capacity while still ensuring social distancing.
 The district has also identified areas large enough for some alternatively assessed classes to return in one classroom at full capacity.
 Other alternatively assessed classes will be spread out between two classes to ensure social distance.
+As the distancing requirement for cohorts was changed to three feet almost all classes will be in one classroom.
 In the situation where a class is spread out between two classrooms, a teacher aide will be stationed in each classroom, and the teacher will go in-between the two classrooms while also being able to use live streaming technology while teaching a lesson.